You are listening to the Sean Hannity Radio Show Podcast.

 So is the president calling all three of those individuals liars?

-The way that pr that Donald Trump seems to think about what a president can do feels very Nixonian, that he has a much more inflated view of a president's powers for him to believe that a president could even, in theory, because the election is on, go in and tap her opponent tap the opponent of his preferred candidate.
+The way that Donald Trump seems to think about what a president can do feels very Nixonian, that he has a much more inflated view of a president's powers for him to believe that a president could even, in theory, because the election is on, go in and tap her tap the opponent of his preferred candidate.

 Trump's mind is a little bit of a mystery to me.

-Now there was also a separate FISA.
+Now, there was also a separate FISA.

-It was an overall FISA, and I don't have as much information on that.
+And I don't have as much information on that.

 That FISA, though, was a general FISA that covered the whole Russian hacking investigation.